A Practical Guide to AML/CTF Compliance for Australian Businesses

 5. Storing and Managing Customer Data

-Part 1: Understanding your business – risk assessment and dodgy data
+Part 1: Understanding your financial crime risks – exposing threats via risk assessment

 Understanding the key areas of your own business that are subject to attack, targeting, exploitation and all manner of corruption is critical to working out what changes you’ll need to make, any gaps you have and how to demonstrate that you’re playing your part in the fight against financial crime.